FoxtrotEverchosen/stock-market/README.md

 ./start.bat 8080
  ```

-On Linux/MacOS (you may need to make the script executalbe):
+On Linux/MacOS (you may need to make the script executable):
 ```bash
 chmod +x start.sh
 ./start.sh 8080